Andrew MacLaren

 Andrew MacLaren (28 May 1883 – 11 April 1975) was a British politician who represented Burslem as a Member of Parliament for three separate terms during the 20th century.
 A member of the Labour Party and Independent Labour Party, his passions were economic justice and art.
-He persistently campaigned for Land Value Taxation, founding the School of Philosophy and Economic Science to advocate for the policy.
+He persistently campaigned for Land Value Taxation, founding the School of Economic Science (later renamed School of Philosophy and Economic Science) to advocate for the policy.
 He was also a painter.

 History

 Andrew MacLaren was born in a poor district of Glasgow.
 Early influences were Christianity, Mozart, Palestrina, and recent Irish history.
 An engineering apprentice from age 14 (working alongside John later Lord Reith), he attended art classes in the evening when able.
 From 17, when his father died, he had to provide for the family.

-With an innate sense of justice and freedom, he looked for the causes of the poverty and deprivation observed around him, hoping to find solutions.
+He looked for the causes of the poverty and deprivation observed around him, hoping to find solutions.
 He studied Marx extensively, but failed to find answers.
-However, on discovering Glasgow’s single tax movement and reading Henry George’s "Progress and Poverty" (c 1905) he was set ablaze.
-From then on, his fine oratory was used to demand that everyone looked to the one issue that (as he believed) could solve the social and economic problems and hence men free: Land Value Taxation.
+However, on discovering Glasgow's single tax movement and reading Henry George’s "Progress and Poverty" (c 1905) he was inspired.
+From then on, he focused on the one issue that (as he believed) could solve the social and economic problems and hence make men free: Land Value Taxation.

 Andrew MacLaren moved to London in 1914 and joined the Labour Party.
-He was MP for Burslem 1922-3, 1924-31, and 1935-45.
-In 1943 he resigned from the Labour Party and finally lost his seat when standing for Independent Labour.
+He was MP for Burslem from 1922 to 1923, 1924 to 1931 and 1935 to 1945.
+In 1943, he resigned from the Labour Party and finally lost his seat when standing for Independent Labour in the 1945 election.
 He died in 1975 after a short illness.
 He had 2 sons, Leon and John.

 Whilst an MP he often toured the most deprived parts of the country, raising the awareness of their plight in parliament.
 Whilst not an MP, he lectured extensively, encouraging and educating wherever he could to further the cause of land reform.
 Any remaining time was devoted to his art.

 Andrew MacLaren is the father of philosopher Leon MacLaren.

 Passions

-Andrew MacLaren’s political hero was Campbell-Bannerman, and he often repeated CB’s pledge " … to make the land less of a pleasure ground for the rich, and more of a treasure-house for the nation …".
+Andrew MacLaren’s political hero was Campbell-Bannerman, and he often repeated CB’s pledge " ... to make the land less of a pleasure ground for the rich, and more of a treasure-house for the nation ...".

 He was a vocal supporter of Philip Snowden’s 1931 budget which included a measure of Land Value Taxation which reached the statute books in 1931.
 With the next election (1931) he lost his seat and then saw the act being repealed.
 He tried again with a private member's bill in 1937; it was rejected 141 to 118, and so he never saw his dream fulfilled.